ElektraInitiative/libelektra/doc/GOALS.md

 ## 4. Goal: Performance

-Accessing configuration has impact on bootup and startup-time.
+Accessing configuration has impact on bootup and startup-time of applications.
 Elektra needs to be similar fast then current solutions.
 Ideally it should get faster because of centralized optimization endeavours where everyone using Elektra can benefit from.